 MBA vs. Professional MBA vs. Executive MBA Programs

 At some point during the research process, most aspiring business school students wonder about the differences between traditional, professional, and executive MBA programs.
-With full-time or part-time and on-campus or online programs, along with the three above options, it is easy to get confused and overwhelmed about which option is best.
+With full-time or part-time and on-campus or online programs, along with the three above options, it is easy to get confused about which option is best.
 So what do all these terms mean and why do so many different kinds of programs exist?

 This process resulted in Harvard University’s debut of the MBA as the first practitioner-oriented advanced management degree in 1908, followed by the University of Chicago’s debut of the first “weekend scholar” part-time executive MBA program for seasoned managers in 1947.
-The process continues today as the schools adapt these formats for online delivery.
+The process continues today as the schools adapt to these formats for online delivery.

 Traditional or Full-Time MBA Programs